-John trained at Fort Still, Oklahoma, and then Ft.
-Knox, Kentucky.
-He was known as, "Little Stanton" to the other recruits who did basic training with him.
-After training at Ft.
-Knox, he was sent with the 753d Tank Battalion to Camp Polk, Louisiana.
-It was there that John joined the 192nd Tank Battalion which was preparing for duty in the Philippine Islands.
-According to Andy Aquila, John's name was one of the last names drawn from a hat to be transferred to the 192nd.
+After the maneuvers, the 192nd Tank Battalion was ordered to Camp Polk and informed the battalion was being sent overseas.
+Being the the battalion was made up mainly of National Guardsmen, the army allowed men 29 years or older to resign from federal service.
+It was at that time that John joined the battalion when he volunteered or had his name selected in a drawing.
+According to Andy Aquila, John's name was one of the last names drawn, from a hat, to be transferred to the 192nd.
 Peter Pirnat stated, in a letter, that Stanton did not want to go overseas because his mother was ill.
-The sergeant who could have prevented his transfer did nothing.
+The sergeant who could have prevented his transfer did nothing to prevent John's transfer.
 Upon joining the battalion, John was assigned to Headquarters Company.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.